Last Updated on September 9, 2023

-Using edible flowers for cake toppings is another popular use for flowers you can eat.
+Using flowers for cake toppings is another popular use for flowers you can eat.
 I love to top summer birthday cakes with star-shaped borage flowers.
 Candied or fresh violets are another option, or you can place fresh rose petals or elderflowers around the cake.

 Steer clear of spicy flowers like nasturtium or oregano for desserts — though beautiful, they won’t taste great with a chocolate cake!
 Save them for salads and cooking.

 Some edible flowers, like daylilies and squash blossoms, can be stuffed with savory or sweet fillings, while other flowers you can eat are commonly candied or made into syrups for sodas and cocktails.

-Many edible flowers make delicious teas, using either dried or fresh flowers, alone or in combination with other flowers and herbs.
+Many flowers make delicious teas, using either dried or fresh flowers, alone or in combination with other flowers and herbs.
 I’ve made some deliciously floral sun tea using lemon balm, borage, and elderflower.

 Infuse edible flowers in vinegar to add something special to your homemade salad dressing or to give as easy homemade gifts.

 Many flowers you can eat can be dried for tea.
 Elderflower, chamomile, rose petals, lavender, clover, and apple blossoms all make lovely floral tea ingredients.

 Ready to have some fun?
 Below are some of my favorite flowers you can eat, followed by a lengthy list of edible flowers you can explore.

 There are simply too many flowers to include recipe links and foraging information for all of them, so I highly recommend using your web skills and searching for the edible flower you’re interested in, plus the word “recipes.”
 You can also follow my Edible Flower Pinterest board, where I’ve collected some of my favorites.

 150 FLOWERS YOU CAN EAT!